Isynopoulos1/credit_card_checker/README.md

 # Challenge Project: Credit Card Checker
+# Project Goals

+In this project, I have the role of a clerk who checks if credit cards are valid.

 To find out if a credit card number is valid or not, using the Luhn algorithm.
 Generally speaking, an algorithm is a series of steps that solve a problem — the Luhn algorithm is a series of mathematical calculations used to validate certain identification numbers, e.g. credit card numbers.